Hodge-Gromov-Witten theory: Smooth hypersurfaces in weighted projective spaces

 The weighted projective space $\PP(\underline{w})$ carries the action of a torus $T=\(\CC^*\)^N$.
 We denote the equivariant parameters by $\underline{t}=(t_1,\dotsc,t_N)$.
 For any integer $d \in \ZZ$ and any character $\chi \in \Hom(T,\CC)$, there is a $T$-equivariant line bundle $\cO_\chi(d)$.

-\begin{rem} In Theorem \ref{HGWchain}, we take the trivial character $\chi$ on $\cO(1)$ and then take its $d$-th power.
-It means that $\cO(d)$ has weight $-\cfrac{d t_j}{w_j}$ in the affine chart $x_j=1$.
-We refer to Remark \ref{afterloc} below for another description of the action used on the line bundle $\cO(d)$. \end{rem}
+\begin{rem} In Theorem~\ref{HGWchain}, we take the trivial character $\chi$ on $\cO(1)$ and then take its $\supth{d}$ power.
+This means that $\cO(d)$ has weight $-\tfrac{d t_j}{w_j}$ in the affine chart $x_j=1$.
+We refer to Remark~\ref{afterloc} below for another description of the action used on the line bundle $\cO(d)$. \end{rem}

 Denote the $T$-equivariant virtual fundamental cycle by